dalmo1991/superflexPy/doc/demo.rst

    :lines: 24-30, 69-74, 76-80, 130-133
    :linenos:

-Note that, once the elements are added to a unit, they become independent, meaning that any change to the reservoir contained in :code:`unit-1` does not affect the reservoir in :code:`unit-2`.
+Note that, once the elements are added to a unit, they become independent (see :ref:`unit`), meaning that any change to the reservoir contained in :code:`unit-1` does not affect the reservoir in :code:`unit-2`.

 At this point, the node can be initialized, putting together the two units